-FY 2022/23 Objective: The objective for the upcoming fiscal year is to work with the local community on the design of a pocket park at this property.
+FY 2022/232023/24 Objective: The objective for the upcoming fiscal year is to work with the local community on the design of a pocket park at this property.
 The conceptual design was developed by "in-house" Engineering Department Staff as a starting point for discussion and consideration.
 A primary component of the design phase of this project will be the engagement of the community.
 This will include community meetings, public input opportunities and Council meetings.

 - Conduct community outreach.

 - Coordinate with SFID.

 - Complete final engineering and environmental review.

+- Complete landscaping and irrigation plans/specifications.

 - Initiate construction.

 Estimated Cost: It is estimated that the conceptual design and public outreach would cost approximately \$10,000.
-The final design and construction budget would be determined as part of the conceptual design phase.
+The estimated cost for preparation of construction plans including landscaping and irrigation plans is \$50,000.
+The final design and construction budget would be determined as part of the conceptual final design phase.